cb80/.github/CONTRIBUTING.md

   on the `main` branch of `upstream`.
 - `origin` is the name of *your* individual GitHub fork from which pull requests are created.
-- Clone `origin` on your develpment server and add remote `upstream`.
+- Clone `origin` on your development server and add remote `upstream`.
 - Before you start working pull the latest changes from the `main` branch of `upstream`.
 Then create a working branch based on `upstream/main` to implement your changes.
 Commit your changes in small sized but reasonable commits.
 Push